 Thanks to our summer 2013 finalists for their submissions in this round of our Get Cooking Recipe Contest!
 Congratulations to the winning recipe, Chipotle Spiced Turkey Tostadas.

 Notes from the Cuisinart Chefs

-Thank you to everyone who submitted recipes and again, congratulations to our winner.
-We look forward tasting more of your recipes.
+Thank you to everyone that participated and again, congratulations to our winner.
+We enjoyed tasting these recipes and look forward to the next contest.

 |Contest Results for Spring 2013|

 |Contest Results for Summer 2012|

 |Contest Results for Spring 2012|

 |Contest Results for Winter 2012|

 Spinach, Brie and Prosciutto Tart with Pecan Crust (submitted by AmyInCA on 08/02/2011)